Free Work Offer Letter Format and Editable Templates

 Best Company Offer Letter Template for Hiring Managers

-Sample 1: Simple Job Offer Letter Template
+Sample 1: Simple Job Offer Template

 Dear (candidate’s name),